pollos-josh/fy24-md/Web Dev/ASP .NET MVC.md

             options.UseSqlServer(builder.Configuration.GetConnectionString("databaseName")));
 ```

-Then add an `MVC Controller Entity Framerwork with Views`
+Then add an `MVC Controller Entity Framerwork with Views` on the Folder Views.
+*Make sure that you select the main table that you want to work with.
+It has to have all the necessary relations with other tables or it'll be fucked.*

+This generates all the code you need and hopefully, all the spaghetti has been straightened out.

+### DON'T EVEN TRY TO MODIFY THE FRAMEWORK YOURSELF.
+DON'T ADD CONSTRUCTORS OR ANYTHING MANUALLY BECAUSE YOU WILL FUCK UP.
+### USE THE SCAFFOLD.
+USE THE FRAMEWORK COMMANDS.
+THANKS.